Do you need a root canal? Did you know that most tooth pain can be fixed without a root canal?

 Schedule a Root Canal Procedure

-If you are experiencing tooth pain but don’t know why, always discuss this concern with your dentist.
+If you are experiencing toothaches or tooth pain but don’t know why, always discuss this concern with your dentist.
 There may be an easy solution to fix tooth pain before it grows into a bigger issue.
 Request a dental appointment with Dr. O’Malley today.